011ivand3r/tTales/content/page/about.md

 comments: false
 ---

 Hi, I'm **Hans Ollivander (Han5 011ivand3r)**.
 I am a student and creator.
 As a student, I'm an ardent knowledge seeker.
 And by creator, I don't mean making magic wands.
 Sometimes I express my thoughts through doodles or writings.
 That's all.
-Also, I'll be dishonest to myself if I don't tell you that I'm a profuse dreamer.
+Also, I'll be dishonest to myself if I don't tell you that I'm a dreamer.

 I am passionate about human space exploration, machine learning and storytelling.
 I spend a lot of my time thinking, what makes humans the way they are.
 I consume books, articles, podcasts and documentaries on them.
 And talk to people about them (Not as much I want to!
 So why not get in touch!).